surge-synthesizer/sst-jucegui/README.md

     - group 2: modulation on knob and modulation edits
     - group 3: modulation state
     - group 3: animation on knob
+- default values
+- Many to Many Data Interfaces with Updates
 - Vertical and Horizontal slider with modulation (same interface)
 - Mouse Hiding
 - General Feature